mikaelsundell/openimageio-lrplugin/README.md

 **Post-processing with OpenImageIO**

-The plugin is a Post-Process Action and can be added to the current Export by selecting `Post-Process wiht OpenImageIO` and insert.
+The plugin is a Post-Process Action and can be added to the current Export by selecting `Post-Process width OpenImageIO` and insert.
 The main functionality of the plugin is to enable export to different formats and aspect ratios.

 **General
 `Force sRGB`  Forces sRGB output for all converts